The Question of Weapons (Audio Version) (updated 2024/12/17)

 Congruency within Scriptures

-Congruency within scriptures is simply the belief that all scriptures, in the original language, should be in harmony, in agreement.
+Congruency within scriptures is simply the belief that all scriptures, in the original language, should be in harmony and agreement.
 There should be no conflict in words or intent.

 From that premise, I approached the following text: